DavidVollmers/Ignis/docs/components/Packages.md

 ## Ignis.Components

-The core components package, containing abstract component bases and common components like `Dynamic` and `Fragment`.
+The core components package, containing abstract component bases which implement the Ignis [component lifecycle](/components/lifecycle) and common components like `Dynamic` and `Fragment`.

 You can easily install this package using the following command: